patagonaa/esp32-power-monitor/README.md

 ![inside](./hardware/inside_small.jpg)
 ![outside](./hardware/outside_small.jpg)

+(Later, the PowerCon input was replaced with a 16A CEE 3-phase plug and two PowerCon outputs and power meters were added so it can be used for power distribution with seperate measurement of the three phases)

 ### Client
 The client sends its data to an MQTT Server for the server to subscribe to.
 Currently the exported metrics are: